New Book for Patients and Caregivers

 Dear Friends in the Lymphedema Community!

-I am very happy to report that the new book “It’s Not Just a Swelling!
-Lymphedema” is a big success; many of you who already read and use it have reported back to me indicating that the contents are very useful and a great help in dealing . . . → Read More: New Lymphedema Book for Patients
+I am very happy to report that the publication “It’s Not Just a Swelling!
+Lymphedema” is a big success; many of you who already read and use it have reported back to me indicating that the contents are very useful and a great help in dealing with . . . → Read More: Lymphedema Book for Patients

 Lymphedema Cording (Axillary Web Syndrome)